ricGLo/ComputationalGeometry/README.md

 ## Art Gallery problem

 It was solved using Ear Clipping algorithm to triangulate a polygon.
 Then, dual graph of triangulation is constructed.
-After that dual graph is explored coloring vertices of blue, green and red.
-Finally algotihm checks wich color is the least used to obtain the OUTPUT.
+After that, dual graph is explored using [DFS](https://en.wikipedia.org/wiki/Depth-first_search) coloring vertices of blue, green and red.
+Finally algorithm checks which color is the least used to obtain the OUTPUT.

 Art Gallery animation requires a [LaTex](https://www.latex-project.org/) distribution.
 For example: [MiKTeX](https://miktex.org/) or [TeX Live](https://www.tug.org/texlive/).

-To crate animation run
+To create animation run
 ~~~
 manim -p ArtGallery.py ArtGallery
 ~~~